ansible/molecule/doc/source/validator.rst

 Tests located in ``spec/groups/<groupname>/*_spec.rb`` will be run against the instances in the given group.

+For convenience a Gemfile is provided in the root of molecule, which includes the necessary serverspec dependencies.
+See `.travis.yml` for usage.

 .. _`Rake`: https://github.com/ruby/rake
 .. _`Rubocop`: https://github.com/bbatsov/rubocop
 .. _`Serverspec`: http://serverspec.org